Rick Gates charged in Mueller's Russia probe: Who is he?

 Gates, too, worked for the Trump campaign – and outlasted Manafort.
 Like Manafort, Gates helped wrangle delegates at the high-stakes 2016 Republican National Convention.

-The one-time deputy campaign manager also helped start the nonprofit Americas First Policies, created to help advance the White House’s agenda.
+The one-time deputy campaign manager also helped start the nonprofit America First Policies (AFP), created to help advance the White House’s agenda.
 But Gates eventually left the group, reportedly due to his ties to Manafort.

+However, the group recently received a request from the special counsel's office to retain its records for possible production to that office, Fox News has learned.

 TRUMP AND THE RUSSIA INVESTIGATION: WHAT TO KNOW